This post may contain affiliate links. See my disclosure policy.

 Why I love this recipe

-- Rich flavor and tenderness.
+- So much flavor.
 The slow-smoking process adds a whole new layer of deliciousness to this melt-in-your-mouth dish.

 - Surprisingly easy.
-Like smoked chicken breast, smoking corned beef is straightforward–just set it on the smoker, let it do its thing, and then add the smoking solution.
+Smoking corned beef is straightforward–just set it on the smoker, let it do its thing, and then add the smoking solution.
 You’ll be rewarded with delicious results in no time!

 - Corned beef.
 I buy pre-packaged corned beef in brine with spices for convenience.
 If you can’t find corned beef, use a fresh, well-marbled brisket, preferably flat cut or point cut.

-- Guinness beer.
-This classic Irish stout is the base for the smoking liquid.
+- Guinness beer and wheat ale.
+These classic Irish stouts is the base for the smoking liquid.
 Its full-bodied, malty flavor helps create a more flavorful and tender corned beef.
+You can replace these with beef broth if you want an alcohol-free option.

 - Bay leaves.
 They infuse a subtle aromatic flavor into the meat.